 Tap into emotions by playing music or spending time with babies, children or animals, which can provide positive feelings.

-Excellent memories of past events are often kept and looking through old photos, memorabilia and books enables the recall of earlier times.
+Excellent memories of past events are often kept and looking through old photos, memorabilia and books enable the recall of earlier times.
 The opportunity to relive treasured moments can be deeply satisfying.

 Ten dementia care at home activities to try with your loved one: